Please use this section to get settled, find support and take advantage of university services.

 You will also receive email directly from your department about your departmental orientation.
 If you do not receive this information, please contact your department's graduate program assistant.

-- Contemporary Arts, Friday, September 4, 4:30 pm.
+- Contemporary Arts (MAs and MFAs), Friday, September 4, 4:30 pm.
 Meet in the lobby (ground floor) of SFU Woodward's (Goldcorp Centre for the Arts), 149 West Hastings Street

 - Health Sciences graduate student orientation, September 3, 9 am–4 pm.
 The majority of activities will take place in Blusson Hall.